rbuccigrossi/Anywhere_Board_Games/promotion/README.txt

 Anywhere Board Games Release Notes
 ----------------------------------

+3/07/2012 (abg_v0.120307.exe and abg_v0.120307.tar.gz)
+ - Added the game "Agricola Express"
+ - Added 3-D rendered dice with POV-Ray source code
+ - Custom HTML can be attached to pieces (for links and initial scripting)

 3/05/2012 (abg_v0.120305.exe and abg_v0.120305.tar.gz)
  - Added Go, Chess, and Reversi (Othello) games (more examples of board and card games you can create yourself)